Here’s the secret to writing a great whiteboard video title:

 Does this sound like something you can do?
 We bet it does!
 You don’t have to be a trained copywriter, a marketing genius, or even a moderately creative person to pull this off.

-Also note that these tips will work for any type of short copy, whether it’s a title for your whiteboard animation video, a subject line, a meta description, or even a sub-headline for a blog post.
+Also note that these tips will work for any type of short copy, whether it’s a title for your whiteboard and cartoon animation video, a subject line, a meta description, or even a sub-headline for a blog post.
 The process doesn’t change.

 Anyway – that’s enough theory for one day.